timmyreilly/AzureFunctionsCosmosDBSample/README.md

 ### Repository provided by Crokus - https://github.com/Crokus/cosmosdb-repo

-1. Created a cosmos db from the Azure Portal with the MongoDB API Specification.
+1. Create a Cosmos DB instance from the Azure Portal with the MongoDB API Specification.
-2. Configured appsettings.json. `AzureWebJobsStorage` is for our queue and everything else is for Cosmos.
-(Make sure encrypted is false)
+2. Configure appsettings.json. `AzureWebJobsStorage` is for our queue and everything else is for Cosmos DB.
+(Make sure encrypted is set to `false`)
 ```json

 {